-Benjamin Ferencz, Aurora Prize Selection Committee Honorary Co-Chair Their status as Aurora Humanitarians gave these individuals an international platform through which to raise awareness of their missions and the work of their organisations. respective Their stories - told as part of Aurora's annual "Conversation with the 2021 Aurora Humanitarians" Dialogue - are humbling.
+Benjamin Ferencz, Aurora Prize Selection Committee Honorary Co-Chair

+Their status as Aurora Humanitarians these individuals international platform through which to raise awareness of their missions and the work of their organisations. respective Their stories - told as part of Aurora's annual "Conversation with the 2021 Aurora Humanitarians" Dialogue - are humbling.
 They inspire hope, courage and compassion in a way that readers of this annual report are encouraged to experience for themselves.